sgrasso/azure-servicebus-socketio/README.md

 Once a message is picked up from a subscription it will immediately be deleted since each subscription is unique to its process/hostname.
 We set max concurrent connections as a best practice to 10.

-Azure Service Bus has integrations [.NET, Java, Node.js, Python, PHP, Ruby](https://docs.microsoft.com/en-us/azure/service-bus-messaging/) languages for sending message queue/topic messages.
+Azure Service Bus has integrations with [.NET, Java, Node.js, Python, PHP, Ruby](https://docs.microsoft.com/en-us/azure/service-bus-messaging/) languages for sending message queue/topic messages.

 ## Subscription Rules